stendavidson/Jira-Ticket-Editor/README.md

 ### **Description**
 The goal has been to develop an application where users can access, edit and create tickets from Jira.
-However, un-paid Jira accounts are severely limited in their capacity.
-Therefore, a feature has been added wherein a single paid service account can "elevate" the application's access to the Jira API (note this is in addition to the Jira login feature).
-This "elevated access" feature has already been implemented (see settings/Service Account Authorization).
+Furthermore, a feature has been added wherein a Jira Service Account can "proxy" access to the Jira API (note this is in addition to the Jira login feature).
+This feature has already been implemented (see settings/Service Account Authorization).

+> [!Warning]
+> To the best of my knowledge this application is currently compliant with Jira's Terms of Service.
+However, this does not comprise legal advice nor is this respository necessarily up-to-date with Jira's latest Terms of Service.
+Furthermore, there may be ways in which this application could be utilized that unintentionally violates Jira's Terms of Service.
+Please ensure that any implementation of this application abides by the the laws applicable in your region and where relevant, Jira's Terms of Service.
+In utilizing, extending or redistributing this application you acknowledge all this and accept full responsibility.

 > [!Note]
 > This Next.js web app is currently under development it is not fully documented.
 It still retains debug logging, and not all components have been refactored according the design chosen.